If you’re thinking about taking drugs at a party, festival or gig, we’ve got tips to keep you safer before, during and after.

-Mixing substances can increase the risk of having unpleasant effects and can be unpredictable and dangerous.
-This includes mixing alcohol with other drugs or medications.
+Mixing drugs, including alcohol and medications, can increase the risk of having unpleasant experiences.
+It can be unpredictable and dangerous.

-- Check if someone from your group is willing to stay sober and keep an eye on everyone.
+It can help to have someone in your group stay sober and keep an eye on everyone.

 It could help save someone’s life.
 Look for:

 - difficult or very slow breathing

 - loss of consciousness (passing out or fainting)

 If someone has lost consciousness, check they are breathing and place them in a stable position lying on their side.
 Call 111 and start CPR if they have stopped breathing.

 Don’t leave them alone.
 Ask someone to find a medic or someone who can help.

 If you know what drug(s) the person has taken, this is important information to tell medics or hospital staff so they can treat them quickly.
 You will not get in trouble for sharing this information.

 Comedowns or hangovers can leave you feeling rough.
 Ease the unpleasantness by: